nvf manual

 languages/ruby: init module

-Long description can be ommitted if the change is too simple to warrant it.
+Long description can be omitted if the change is too simple to warrant it.
 A minor fix in spelling or a formatting change does not warrant long description, however, a module addition or removal does as you would like to provide the relevant context, i.e. the reasoning behind it, for your commit.

 Finally, when adding a new module, say modules/foo.nix, we use the fixed commit format foo: add module.
 You can, of course, still include a long description if you wish.